microsoft/verona/docs/internal/interop.md

 When the sandbox is initialised, its allocator sets up a new isolated heap that is used for all allocations in the sandbox (including Verona foreign objects that belong to that region).

-Verona passes the heap to `snmalloc` on the sandbox size as its memory to manage.
+Verona passes the heap to `snmalloc` on the sandbox side as its memory to manage.
 All calls to allocate and free are local but done on that region only.

 Other sandbox code calls may be done directly (if safe, like reading from an already open file descriptor) or redirected to the sandbox driver (upcall) to decide what to do.